aiidalab/aiidalab-launch/README.md

 aiidalab@materialscloud.org

+## Contributions

+Contributions in any form are very welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
 ## For maintainers

 To create a new release, clone the repository, install development dependencies with `pip install -e '.[dev]'`, and then execute `bumpver update`.